dunstontc/projectile.nvim/readme.md

 " Options: grep, ag, pt, rg, or ack.
 (Defaults to the first of these found.) let g:projectile#search_prog = 'grep'

-" Options:  0 - No icons,  1 - Use Devicons,  2 - use Unicode icons
+" Options:  0 - No icons,  1 - Use Devicons,  2 - Use Unicode icons
 let g:projectile#enable_devicons = 0
 ```